Prednisone oral: Indications, Dosage, & Side effects

 How to administer Prednisone?

-• It should be administered after meals or with milk or food to reduce the gastrointestinal side effects.
+• Take after meals or with food or milk to reduce gastrointestinal discomfort.

 Mechanism of action of Prednisone: